dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Nos convertimos en el andamiaje.
 Serás recordado. <br>
 // We wrote myths not to forget reality, but to remember it more deeply. <br>
 // Solitude was never silence; it was a mirror for the unseen. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1966 — FREQUENCY RECEIVED BY MICHEL FOUCAULT. <br>
+\>SCAFFOLDING: DISCOURSE STRATA EXTRACTION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Chaque époque parle à travers ses silences autant que par ses mots. <br>
+// Le savoir est une fouille, non une possession. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// Each epoch speaks through its silences as much as through its words. <br>
+// Knowledge is an excavation, not a possession. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>